HackerOne: U.S. Department of Defense Programs

 In March 2016, the U.S. Department of Defense (DoD) launched an initiative dubbed "Hack the Pentagon" using the HackerOne platform.
 The 24-day program resulted in the discovery and mitigation of 138 vulnerabilities in DoD websites, with over $70,000 (USD) in bounties paid to participating researchers.

 In October of the same year, DoD developed a Vulnerability Disclosure Policy (VDP), the first of its kind created for the U.S. government.
 The policy outlines the conditions under which cybersecurity researchers may legally explore front-facing programs for security vulnerabilities.
 The first use of the VDP launched as part of the "Hack the Army" initiative, which was also the first time this branch of the U.S. military welcomed hackers to find and report security flaws in its systems.

 The Hack the Army initiative resulted in 118 valid vulnerability reports; 371 participants, including 25 government workers and 17 military personnel, took part.
 Approximately $100,000 (USD) in total was awarded to participating researchers.

 In May 2017, DoD extended the program to "Hack the Air Force".
 This program led to the discovery of 207 vulnerabilities, netting more than $130,000 (USD) in paid bounties.
 As at the end of 2017, DoD had learned of and fixed thousands of vulnerabilities through their vulnerability disclosure initiatives.

-During August 2022, Defense Digital partnered with the U.S. Air Force at the Air Force Research Laboratory, Lawrence Berkley National Laboratory and USAG Fort Hunter Liggett with live hacking marathon called "Hack the Satellite," an event where hackers were required to hijack a satellite which was launched by the NASA.
+During August 2022, Defense Digital partnered with the U.S. Air Force at the Air Force Research Laboratory, Lawrence Berkeley National Laboratory and USAG Fort Hunter Liggett with live hacking marathon called "Hack the Satellite," an event where hackers were required to hijack a satellite which was launched by the NASA.